nkinesis/soen471-project/README.md

 Therefore, in this project, we answer the following research questions:
 1. Is it possible to predict the notional cost of firefighting operations using tree-based models?
 2. Which tree-based model provides the best prediction accuracy?
-3. What features correlate more and less strongly to the notional cost?
+3. What features correlate more or less strongly with the notional cost?

 To answer these questions, we use public data from London (UK), which can be found on Kaggle:
 - [London Fire Brigade Incidents](https://www.kaggle.com/datasets/jonbown/london-fire-brigade-incidents) ("lfb_incident.csv"), containing fire incident data from 2009 to 2022.